jtfrey/urltest/README.md

-# urltest_webdav
+# urltest

-Want to stress-test your WebDAV server?
-This project is a C program that uses libcurl to perform a sequence of random-order WebDAV-style uploads of a directory/file to a remote URL.
-The fine-grain timing features present in libcurl are used to generate timing statistics for each directory/file present.
-The data points embody the time measured by libcurl to:
+This project embodies two testing procedures that were necessary to test a new web server farm for:

+- Correctly serving content versus the single server it was replacing
+- Properly handling publishing via WebDAV

+The project consists of a supporting library of routines that leverage the cURL library to implement the requests and report fine-grain timing that cURL provides for each request.
+The cURL library records the times to:
 - perform DNS lookup of the target host
 - open a TCP connection to the target host
 - establish optional TLS/SSL encryption on the connection